"

 Figure 6.1.
 Slave Patrols Permitting the Passage of Slaves at Night / Photo Credit: Frederic B. Schnell, PD

 As the enslaved population increased, so did the fear of rebellion.
-Soon slave patrols were integrated into local laws and endorsed by colonial governments, leading to their widespread implementation along the Atlantic.
-From the early 1700s through the Emancipation Proclamation (1863) after the Civil War’s end in 1865, slave patrols prevented revolts, enforced curfews, restricted carrying weapons, and monitored various activities of enslaved people.
+Soon the use of slave patrols were integrated into local laws and endorsed by colonial governments, leading to their widespread implementation along the Atlantic coast.
+From the early 1700s through the Emancipation Proclamation (1863) and up to the Civil War’s end in 1865, slave patrols prevented revolts, enforced curfews, restricted carrying weapons, and monitored various activities of enslaved people.
 After the passage of the Thirteenth Amendment (U.S. Const. amend.
 XIII), there was no longer a need for slave patrols.
 Southern lawmakers and Confederate politicians then enacted discriminatory Black codes to control the newly freed population, recruiting ex-slave patrol members as police officers.
 Thus, the transition from slavery to freedom maintained oppressive systems.
 “The postwar South became the spitting image of the prewar South in everything but name” (Kendi, 2016, p.
 235), with the slave patrol becoming the police and the prisons akin to plantations.

 Operating within a framework that upheld racial hierarchy and entrenched the oppressive system of slavery, the practices and attitudes developed during the era of slave patrols continued to influence the broader history of policing in the United States, shaping relationships between law enforcement and marginalized communities.